elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 ## Brunch Configuration

-Inside the `assets` folder, open the `brunch-config.js` file and replace it with the code below (note that the default file contains _a lot_ of comments, but we're removing them here for brevity):
+Inside the `assets` folder, open the `brunch-config.js` file and replace the contents with the code below (note that the default file contains _a lot_ of comments, but we're removing them here for brevity):

 ```javascript
 exports.config = {